See index to all the chapters for Putting Out the Planetary Fire

 News releases are a key way to communicate your message to the media.
 Read a few how-to guides to learn how to write an effective news release.[27]

 News releases are short, they are not white papers.
-Most professionals recommend one page releases; most activists try to stay to two pages.
-They are written like a story in a newspaper and typically use what’s called Associated Press (AP) style, so read some to grasp their structure.
+Most professionals recommend one-page releases; most activists try to stay to two pages.
+They are written like a story in a newspaper and typically use the Associated Press (AP) style, so read some to grasp their structure.
 They are written in pyramid style, with the first paragraph or sentence containing the major point, then the second and third key issues in the next two paragraphs.
 The rest of the release then goes into a little more detail about the initial points.
 You want to include a few quotes, including one near the beginning (but don’t start with it).
 For many reporters the most critical thing is the correct spelling and titles of any speakers at the event.
-Include a phone number, email, and webpage for how the reporter can contact you for more information.
+Include a phone number, email, and webpage so the reporter can contact you for more information.

 As always, you start with the news hook.[28]
 What makes the release newsworthy?
 You may want to include a photo or a link to a short video.

-For coalition events, there is often a release with a few paragraphs explaining the issue, and then each group can provide a one paragraph quote to include.
+For coalition events, there is often a release with a few paragraphs explaining the issue, and then each group can provide a one paragraph quote.

 Make sure to send the release (usually via email) to the right people, including the specific reporters who cover the climate issue.
 You can follow it up with a phone call to pitch the story, explaining to the reporter why it is newsworthy.
 If the release is for an event, distribute copies at the event or news conference (keep track of the names of reporters and their contact info and affiliation) and then email it to other reporters (you can usually set a time for your email service to send).